Drabsha: Etymology

+An uncommon variant spelling is drapša, which may have been the original spelling.

 Description and symbolism

-The drabsha (drabša) is a banner in the shape of a cross made of two branches of olive wood fastened together and half covered with a piece of white cloth traditionally made of pure silk, and seven branches of myrtle.
-The drabsha white silk banner is not identified with the Christian cross.
+The drabša is a banner in the shape of a cross made of two branches of olive wood fastened together and half covered with a piece of white cloth traditionally made of pure silk, and seven branches of myrtle.
+The drabša white silk banner is not identified with the Christian cross.
 Instead, the four arms of the drabsha symbolize the four corners of the universe, while the pure silk cloth represents the Light of God (Hayyi Rabbi).
 The seven branches of myrtle represent the seven days of creation.
 The drabsha is viewed as a symbol of light and the light of the sun, moon and stars is envisaged to shine from it.
 It may be of pre-Christian origin and used originally to hang a prayer shawl during immersion in the river (masbuta).

-Prayers
+In Mandaean manuscripts

+Mandaean manuscripts often contain descriptions and illustrations of named drabšia.
+The most common names for drabšia are Shishlameil, Shishlam, and Bihram.
+The following drabšia names are mentioned in various Mandaean manuscripts: